 A World Beneath My Feet

-Letting In The Light, an exhibition in Stratford in 2017 and held by Daily Life, featured one of my A World Beneath Your Feet images, ‘Promenade at Martello’.
+It featured one of the A World Beneath Your Feet images, ‘Promenade at Martello’ pictured right.